Sd2k3/Track-n-Eat/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Contributing
 Contributions are always welcome!
-Ifyou have any idea, suggestions,fixes, feel free to contribute.
+If you have any idea, suggestions,fixes, feel free to contribute.
 You can do that by going through the following steps:

 1. Clone this repo
 2. Create a branch git checkout -b your-feature